nicobao/dock-app/README.md

 ```

 ## Starting the app
-To start the app you need 3 separate terminal tabs
+To start the app you need 2 separate terminal tabs.

 ```bash
 # start the metro server
 yarn start